harmonylang/harmony-gui/README.md

 Note: Harmony-GUI is a newly-developed feature and this is its first time being used in CS 4410.
 Therefore, this version of Harmony-GUI is meant to be a __beta version__.
 You should feel free to use it, but in case it does not work properly, you can always switch back to the html output for debugging.

 Please report on Ed any error you find with Harmony-GUI.
-Also free to give any feedback!
+Also feel free to give any feedback!

 ## Installlation